0BAB1/punchy/readme.md

 Punchy's protocol is describe with more details here : [Contracts README file](./contracts/README.md).

-It exists in two flavors :

-- A server solution for off-chain storage
-- A user individual solution for off chain storage

 ## The oracle

 Find the oracle's github [here](https://github.com/0BAB1/punchy-oracle).